 The main thing that sets Ripple apart from all the other cryptocurrencies is that it is not just a cryptocurrency.
 It is more than that!

-For a generation that lives and breathes in technology, our payment systems are still something from the last century.
+Our payment systems are still something from the last century for a generation that lives and breathes in technology.
 We have hardly made any progress in the field of payment processing.

 Now in all of those cases, the fees are not negligible amounts.
-Also, these payment solutions are not real time at all; they take anywhere between 3-10 days to process.
-Now you may argue that PayPal is real time.
-Yes, PayPal is somewhat real time.
+These payment solutions are not real-time at all; they take anywhere between 3-10 days to process.
+Now you may argue that PayPal is real-time.
+Yes, PayPal is somewhat real-time.

-I’m saying somewhat because, although the amount reaches the PayPal wallet instantaneously, withdrawing the money from PayPal wallet to your bank account takes time.
+I’m saying this somewhat because, although the amount reaches the PayPal wallet instantaneously, withdrawing the money from your PayPal wallet to your bank account takes time.

 Solutions And Services Provided By Ripple

 Launched in 2012, Ripple is not only an RTGS network but it also provides currency exchange and remittance services.
 RippleNet provides mainly three types of solutions right now.
 Banks can process cross-border payments for their customers using RippleNet’s xCurrent solution.

 While traditional bank wire service uses a handful of intermediaries to process overseas payments, Ripple allows two banks to connect without intermediaries.

 Using Ripple’s blockchain, banks can offer competitive transaction fees as well as currency conversion fees.